hashicorp/terraform-provider-google/website/docs/r/compute_service_attachment.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/regions/{{region}}/serviceAttachments/{{name}}`

+* `fingerprint` -
+  Fingerprint of this resource.
+This field is used internally during updates of this resource.

 * `connected_endpoints` -
   An array of the consumer forwarding rules connected to this service attachment.